arcalot/arcalot.github.io/docs/arcaflow/workflows/flow-control.md

 ##### How to use `!ordisabled`

-Since arcaflow needed a simple way to disable a step easily, there is a method that is as simple as changing the expression tag from `!expr` to `!ordisabled`
+Arcaflow provides workflow developers an easy way to handle disabled steps that is as simple as changing the expression tag from `!expr` to `!ordisabled`.

+This is a special case of `!oneof` with the discriminator set to `result`, and the options set to `enabled` and `disabled`.
+The enabled output is the expression provided, and the disabled output is automatically generated from the expression provided.

+The input must be in one of the following formats:
+- `$.steps.step_name.outputs`
+- `steps.step_name.outputs`
+- `$.steps.step_name.outputs.output_name`
+- `steps.step_name.outputs.output_name`
+- `$.steps.step_name.outputs.output_name.output_field`
+- `steps.step_name.outputs.output_name.output_field`

 Using `!ordisabled`, the following example is otherwise equivalent to the prior example:
 ```yaml title="workflow.yaml"